Bilingual (English/Spanish) Candidates Encouraged to Apply

 Continuous – Applicants are encouraged to apply as soon as possible.
 This recruitment may close once a sufficient number of qualifying applications have been received.

-$8,000 Recruitment Incentive Pay may be available.
+$8,000 Recruitment Incentive Pay may be available for candidates

 THE JOB: Under direction, to provide professional level primary health care to patients with complex chronic and acute health conditions in a variety of outpatient clinics and detention facilities; to perform physical examinations and to diagnose and treat patients; and to do other work as required.
 The current vacancies are in the Watsonville and Emeline primary care clinics and in the Mental Health and Substance Abuse Services Division of the Health Services Agency.

 THE REQUIREMENTS: Any combination of training and experience which would provide the required knowledge and abilities is qualifying.
 A typical way to obtain these knowledge and abilities would be to possess one of the following certificates or licenses:

 Pursuant to Section 3503 of the Business and Professions Code, possess a California license to practice as a Physicians Assistant.

 Pursuant to Section 2835 of the Business and Professions Code, possess a California certificate to practice as a Nurse Practitioner.

 Pursuant to Article 2.5 of the Business and Professions Code, possess a certificate to practice as a Nurse Midwife.

 Special Requirements: In addition to the core requirements for this class, incumbents may be required to possess credentials demonstrating specialties in any one of the following areas for certain positions.
 Nurse Practitioners: Family Practice NP, OB-GYN NP, Family Planning NP, Pediatric NP, Geriatric NP or Certified Nurse Midwife.
 Physicians Assistants: Women's Health Care Specialist.